TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic.md

 Each plugin can have additional settings, such as:
 - `disabled`: When true, disables the plugin.
 - `raw_body_only`: When true, indicates that only the raw body should be processed.
-- `require_session`: When true, indicates that the plugin requires an active session.
+- `require_session`: When true, indicates that session metadata will be available to the plugin.
 This is applicable only for post, post authentication and response plugins.

 ---